 A. Program.
 The University, through the Privacy Official and committee(s) established by the Privacy Official, will direct the methods and manner in which the University’s Privacy training will be accomplished.
 (See the HIPAA Security Training policy for the HIPAA Security Training requirements.)

 Materials.
-Training materials should include a test or some other opportunity to demonstrate understanding of the information presented.
-Training must be completed according to the standards in this Policy in order for the training requirement to be satisfied.
+Training must be completed according to the standards in this Policy in order for the training requirement to be satisfied Training materials should include a test or some other opportunity to demonstrate understanding of the information presented..

 Tracking.
 It is the responsibility of each Health Care Component, in coordination with